puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't configure this policy, the default download directory is used, and the user can change it.

+If you set an invalid path, Microsoft Edge will default to the user's default download directory.

+If the folder specified by the path doesn't exist, the download will trigger a prompt that asks the user where they want to save their download.

   #### Supported features:
   - Can be mandatory: Yes
   - Can be recommended: Yes